-Advice on gaining the most you can from any work experience placements.
+Advice on gaining the most from any work experience placement.

 If you've never undertaken work experience before it can feel quite daunting, but don't worry we've all been there.
 To put you at ease, here's an introduction into what to expect.